MarkAdell/personal-website/content/blog/intro-to-human-nutrition.md

 For the past 8 months, I have been following a diet and exercising in order to lose weight and develop healthy eating habits.
 I have achieved great results so far and learned many things during this period, especially about human nutrition.

 I decided to write this article, which serves as a gentle introduction to human nutrition.
 It was initially a reference that I prepared for myself, but I quickly realized that other people could make use of it.
 So I continued improving it and made sure it would be suitable for everyone, regardless of their level of knowledge about this subject.
-This article provides a solid starting point for you to build upon.

 The information in this article is collected from several resources, which I have verified for correctness to the best of my abilities.